KIT-SCC/dcache-hpss-provider/README.md

-dCache Endit Provider
+dCache HPSS Provider
 ==============================================

-This [dCache] plugin interfaces with the [Endit] TSM integration system.
+This [dCache] plugin interfaces with HPSS.
+It expects the HPSS name space mounted locally for data transfer.
+Additionally pre-staging is off-loaded to a [TReqS2] server instances.

+## Installation

 To compile the plugin, run: